mayer79/effectplots/README.md

 ## Usage

-We use synthetic data with 1 Mio rows containing information on Motor TPL insurance policies and claims.
-The aim is to model claim frequency as a function of features like "driver_age" and "car_power".
+We use a 1 Mio row dataset with information on Motor TPL insurance policies and claims.
+The aim is to model claim frequency.

 Before modeling, we want to study association between features and the response.